healthfinch/policies/roles_policy.md

 3. Manage relationships with customers and partners as those relationships affect security and compliance of ePHI.
 4. Assist Security Officer as needed.

-The current healthfinch Privacy Officer is Travis Good ([travis@catalyze.io](mailto:travis@catalyze.io)).
+The current healthfinch Privacy Officer is Chris Tyne ([chris@healthfinch.com](mailto:chris@healthfinch.com)).

 ## Workforce Training Responsibilities

 1. The Privacy Officer facilitates the training of all workforce members as follows:
-	1. New workforce members within their first month of employment;
+	1. New workforce members within their first week of employment;
 	2. Existing workforce members annually;
-	3. Existing workforce members whose functions are affected by a material change in the policies and procedures, within a month after the material change becomes effective;
+	3. Existing workforce members whose functions are affected by a material change in the policies and procedures, within a week after the material change becomes effective;
 	4. Existing workforce members as needed due to changes in security and risk posture of healthfinch.

 2. The Security Officer or designee maintains documentation of the training session materials and attendees for a minimum of six years.